Boston PhD & Master's in Human Resources (HR) Graduate Degree Programs

 What Jobs can you get with a Human Resource Degree?

-Most businesses need people who can plan and oversee the programs for staff and staffing.
+Most businesses need people who can plan and oversee hiring staff.
 HR Managers often wear several hats in smaller companies.

 One of these hats is to function as hiring managers.
 In this role, they may recruit, interview, hire and fire personnel.
 They’ll also be the ones to help employees fill out benefits and salary paperwork.